Mexican–American War: Mexican Army

+Indigenous populations in Mexico played a crucial role in the defending of their land.
+By the beginning of the war, indigenous populations were depleted of their natural resources due to an influx of settlers.
+As a result, indigenous populations from the Great Plains region raided American and Mexican settlements in order to survive.
+Although raiding was much more lucrative than hunting, the indigenous population did not have much of a choice.
+Indigenous soldiers who volunteered to fight with the Mexican Army were often abandoned and compensated unfairly.
+By raiding, indigenous populations were also able to acquire horses and properly tame them to move efficiently during battles.
+Captive-taking methods, especially that of the Comanche tribe, were also used, as captives would end up assisting indigenous populations in raids against Mexican or American forces.

 The Mexican army was using surplus British muskets (such as the Brown Bess), left over from the Napoleonic Wars.
-While at the beginning of the war most American soldiers were still equipped with the very similar Springfield 1816 flintlock muskets, more reliable caplock models gained large inroads within the rank and file as the conflict progressed.
+While at the beginning of the war most American soldiers were still equipped with the very similar Springfield 1816 flintlock muskets, more reliable caplock models became increasingly popular as the conflict progressed.
 Some U.S. troops carried more modern weapons that gave them a significant advantage over their Mexican counterparts, such as the Springfield 1841 rifle of the Mississippi Rifles and the Colt Paterson revolver of the Texas Rangers.
 In the later stages of the war, the U.S. Mounted Rifles were issued Colt Walker revolvers, of which the U.S. Army had ordered 1,000 in 1846.
 Most significantly, throughout the war, the superiority of the U.S. artillery often carried the day.
-While technologically Mexican and American artillery operated on the same plane, U.S. army training, as well as the quality and reliability of their logistics, gave U.S. guns and cannoneers a significant edge.

-In his 1885 memoirs, former U.S. President Ulysses Grant (himself a veteran of the Mexican war) attributed Mexico's defeat to the poor quality of their army, writing:
+In his 1885 memoirs, former U.S. President Ulysses Grant, a veteran of the Mexican war, attributed Mexico's defeat to the poor quality of their army, writing: